kirihar2/stockanalyzer/README.txt

     - Retrieve the all data for a given stocks and the respective time frame.
     - Calculate the average monthly open and close price for the given stocks within the time frame.
-    - Calculate the daily maximum profit for the given stocks within the time frame.
-For the calculations the following cases are considered.
+    - Implement a simple trading strategy to make a profit for the given stocks within the time frame, given that we know only the prices at open, close, high, and low.
+We then consider the following:

-         Since data does not show the time series data for the stock, it is not possible to say that the low happens before stock high price.
-The best (possible trade) is to compare the buy at open and sell at high and buy at low and sell at close assuming we could do multiple trades per stock/day.
+            Since the data does not show the time series data for the stock, it is not possible to say that the low necessarily happens before the stock price high.
+Therefore, we must consider the possibilities of the four data points that we have, keeping in mind that we know only the values at the price points, and not the order in which they occur.

-         Diagram to explain possibilities:
+            Diagrams to explain possibilities:

                 case 1: low before high :

-                       In this case the true maximum would be buy at open and at low then sell both at high. open      low       high        close
+                          In this case, the maximum profit would be made buying at low and selling at high.
+However, a profit would also be made buying at open and selling at high, as well as by buying at low and selling at close.

+                   open      low       high        close
                   <--------------------------------->

                 case 2: high before low :

-                           In this case the true maximum would be to buy at open and sell at high, then buy at low and sell at close.
+                           In this case, a (maximum) profit would be made by buying at open and selling at high, then buying at low and selling at close.

                    open      high       low        close
                   <--------------------------------->

-                        With the above, we can give the best estimate by using buying at open then selling it at high, then buying at low and sell in at close.
-The if the open is the same value as high and close is the same as low then the maximum profit would be 0 because the trend would be decreasing in price.
+                           With the above two cases, we can give the best estimate by buying at open then selling at high, then buying at low and selling at close.
+That way, regardless of the order of occurrence, we would be making a profit.

-             case 3:
+                case 3: high at open, low at close

+                           If the open price is the same value as the high price, and the close price is the same as the low price, then the possible profit with these given data points would be 0.
+(It is possible for a higher low and a smaller high value to occur on a smaller time interval within the given interval, but we do not have enough data to say for certain.)
+Thus, the recommendation would be to not trade.

                      high                            low
                     open                           close
                   <--------------------------------->

-             case 4:
+                case 4: low at open, high at close

-                 this could also impact the calculation, because it would double the profit that is possible. condition would be if high-open = low-close then maximum would be high-open. low                            high
+                           If this is the case, we absolutely want to buy at open/low and sell at high/close.
+The maximum profit would then be achieved.

+                     low                            high
                     open                           close
                   <--------------------------------->

     - Calculate the busy trading days for each stock within the time frame.
 A day of trading is considered a busy if the trade volume for that day is greater than 10% of the average trade volume for that time frame.